rizzaputri/bank-payment-api/README.md

 - A .env file to provide environment variables, such as the database connection string and JWT secret.

 ``
-Note: final project in feature-history branch
+Note: final project in final branch
 ``

 ## Getting Started